St. Paraskeva Pyatnitsa Church (Manychskaya): History

-The first mention of the Church in the name of the Great Martyr Paraskeva refers to 1748.
+The first mention of a church in the name of the Great Martyr Paraskeva dates to 1748.
 This church later became dilapidated, so it was rebuilt and reconsecrated in 1763.
 From 1801 to 1805, the church was dismantled, moved to a new place and rebuilt.
-Since 1862, the church had a parochial school.
+Since 1862 the church has had a parochial school.

 A new stone Church of Saint Paraskeva Pyatnitsa was laid in 1878 (according to other sources, its construction began in 1893 or in 1897).
-In 1904, construction works were finished and the church was consecrated.
+In 1904 construction works were finished and the church was consecrated.

-In 1934, the church was looted but had not been officially closed until 1936.
-Yet during World War II it continued to function for some time.
+In 1934, during the Soviet anti-religious campaign, the church was looted.
+It was officially closed in 1936, though it continued to function into World War II for some time.
 During the war the church building served as a bomb shelter.
-In after-war years, it was used as a granary.
-The bell tower was dismantled and its bricks were used as construction material during Nikita Khrushchev rule.
+In the postwar years, it was used as a granary.
+The bell tower was dismantled and its bricks were used as construction material during Nikita Khrushchev's rule.

-In 1990, the church building was given to Russian Orthodox Church.
+In 1990 the church building was given to Russian Orthodox Church.
 Religious services are held there since 1992.
-In 2001, the church was renovated.
+In 2001 the church was renovated.